JDeep1234/AIML-Lab/ReadMe.md

 ## Usage

-1. Can be used for the AI_ML Lab for the course 21AI52 at RVCE
+1. Can be used for the AI_ML Lab for the course 21AI52 and IS353IA

 ## Contributing